oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/Destination.md

 The `Destination` class has five fields:
 - `address`: an `Address.Asset` object representing the destination address for the transaction.
-- `attoAlphAmount`: an `Amount` object representing the amount of Oxygenium to be sent to the destination address.
+- `attoOxmAmount`: an `Amount` object representing the amount of Oxygenium to be sent to the destination address.
 - `tokens`: an optional `AVector[Token]` object representing any tokens to be sent along with the Oxygenium.
 If no tokens are being sent, this field is set to `None`.
 - `lockTime`: an optional `TimeStamp` object representing the time at which the transaction should be locked until.
 If no lock time is specified, this field is set to `None`.
 - `message`: an optional `ByteString` object representing a message to be included with the transaction.
 If no message is specified, this field is set to `None`.